Quantale Modules, with Applications to Logic and Image Processing: Ordered Structures and Residuation Theory

 In the first section, we will treat residuated maps and adjoint pairs, and we will show the main known properties of these maps and pairs.
 Sections~\ref{suplatsec} and~\ref{sltensorsec} are directed to providing the reader with a certain knowledge of the category of sup-lattices.
 For the same reason that obliges us to know enough on Abelian groups, in order to study ring modules, we need to be familiar at least with the basic properties of sup-lattices, before starting the examination of quantale modules.
 Finally, in Section~\ref{reslatquantsec}, we will give the definition of residuated lattices and quantales.
 Then we will show several properties of the category of quantales like, e.g., the construction of free objects.

 A last note.
 In constructs, i.e. in concrete categories over the category of sets, monomorphisms, morphisms with injective underlying map and embeddings need not coincide, in general, as well as their respective dual notions.
-Nonetheless it can be proved that, in all the categories we will encounter, such notions coincide and, therefore, we will use any of them indifferently.
+Nonetheless it can be proved that, in all the categories we will encounter in the rest of the thesis, such notions coincide and, therefore, we will use any of them indifferently.